Not a member? Sign Up

 The international scope of many companies working within the pharmaceutical industry mean that a second language is generally desirable, as it previous work experience within a clinical or pharma setting.

-Pharma regulatory affairs jobs in India
+What is the scope of Pharma regulatory affairs jobs in India ?

-Asia has emerged as a strong growth region for the pharmaceutical industry in recent years, in particular India which is fast becoming a preferred location for clinical trials and research and development activities.
+Asia has emerged as a strong growth region for the pharmaceutical industry in recent years, in particular India ,which is fast becoming a preferred location for clinical trials and research and development activities.

 The creation of a new product patent system in 2005 was a driver of this growth, which is expected to increase as the domestic market in India further opens up.